1902 Indian Head Penny: Value, Errors, and Rarity

 Why Is the Indian Penny Popular?

+This coin is quite a catch.
 The Indian Penny series represents a pivotal era in U.S. history: the Civil War, Reconstruction, westward expansion, and the Gilded Age.

-Indian Penny Mint Marks
+1902 Indian Head Penny Mint Marks

-Surprisingly, according to the mint mark, the 1902 Indian penny has only a No-Mint Mark variety.
+This coin has only a No-Mint Mark variety.
 Such coins were minted in Philadelphia.

 Historically, the Indian penny had no other mint marks, and the tradition was kept up to the 1907 Indian Penny.
 The latter 1908 and 1909 had S-mint marks from San-Francisco.